nathan-eagle/HealthWorkerAssistant/README.md

 ## The Challenge

 The Philippines faces a critical healthcare crisis with just 1 doctor per 25,280 people.
 As a result, 200,000 Barangay Health Workers - 90% of whom are women - must deliver essential primary care despite receiving only 5 days of formal training.
-These dedicated frontline workers serve 70% of Filipinos living in rural and underserved communities.
+These dedicated frontline workers serve 70% of Filipinos living in rural and underserved communities.[^1]

 ## Our Solution

 BHW Copilot processes health worker-patient conversations in real-time, comparing them against Department of Health (DOH) protocols to provide relevant guidance while respecting BHW expertise.
 By combining generative AI with offline-capable speech recognition, it delivers context-specific support in both Tagalog and English, even in areas with limited connectivity.

 Studies show this type of AI guidance can:
-- Improve protocol adherence by 67%
+- Improve protocol adherence by 67%[^2]
-- Enhance diagnostic accuracy by 70%
+- Enhance diagnostic accuracy by 70%[^2]
-- Increase BHW confidence by 75%
+- Increase BHW confidence by 75%[^3]
-- Reduce preventable complications through earlier detection and referral
+- Reduce preventable complications through earlier detection and referral[^3]

+[^1]: Department of Health Philippines.
+(2023).
+Ratio of active barangay health workers to population in the Philippines in 2023, by region.
+Statista. https://www.statista.com/statistics/1370633/philippines-number-of-health-workers-by-region
+[^2]: Babel et al. (2021).
+Artificial Intelligence Solutions to Increase Medication Adherence in Patients With Non-communicable Diseases.
+Frontiers in Digital Health, 3, 669869. https://pmc.ncbi.nlm.nih.gov/articles/PMC8521858
+[^3]: Kearns et al. (2024).
+Bridging the Skills Gap: Evaluating an AI-Assisted Provider Platform to Support Care Providers with Empathetic Delivery of Protocolized Therapy. arXiv:2401.03631. https://arxiv.org/abs/2401.03631

 ### Focus Areas
 - Prenatal care